dgelessus/NAGUS/docs/nagus/about.rst

 "Myst Online: Uru Live again" (MOULa), and its derivatives.
 NAGUS aims to fully support both the OpenUru and H'uru forks of the open-source MOULa client.
-As the network protocol has changed very little since MOULa was first released, older MOUL(a) clients may work too, but this is not a primary goal.
+Older MOUL(a) clients may work too, but this is not a primary goal.
-NAGUS does *not* support pre-MOUL clients based on the original Uru Live, as the MOUL(a) protocol differs from the original Uru Live in some significant ways.
+NAGUS does *not* support pre-MOUL clients based on the original Uru Live, as they use a different network protocol than MOUL(a).

 A secondary goal is to keep this server self-contained and easy to set up.
 All parts of the server run in a single process,